The Vines (band): Future Primitive (2009–2012)

+A music video for "Gimme Love" wrapped filming on 1 March 2011, with the completed video surfacing online through YouTube on 27 March.
+The music video pays homage to the 2010 film Scott Pilgrim vs. the World.

 Over a year after its completion, Future Primitive received an official release date through The Daily Telegraph on 3 June 2011.
 Because the Vines did not have a label at the time of recording, the band members funded the album's recording themselves.
 Upon the album's completion, the band approached various record labels to see if any were interested in signing the band for its release, explaining the year-long delay between recording and release.

-In May 2011, the Vines played on-stage with the Dandy Warhols at the Enmore Theatre in Sydney for the song "It's a Fast-Driving Rave-Up with The Dandy Warhols".
-The two bands had previously had dinner at the Warhols' studio The Odditorium in 2004, along with the bands Jet and the Strokes.

-In an interview with Music Feeds at Splendour in the Grass 2011, Nicholls talked about a late 2011 or early 2012 release date for their still unnamed sixth album.

 On 26 November 2011, rumours on the band's Facebook page suggested that the band had "pushed out" two of its members.
 At the 2011 Homebake music festival, the Vines emerged on the main-stage as a three piece, consisting of Nicholls, Heald and drummer Murray Sheridan.
 The departure of both Griffiths and Rosser was confirmed by Channel V presenter Jane Gazzo, who wrote that the two had been "sacked" in a Twitter post.

 Craig's sister, Jess Nicholls, also confirmed their departure via the band's official forum.
 "If any of you were at Homebake yesterday, I'm sure you can agree the set was amazing and sounded better than ever," she wrote.
 "The band has made a creative decision to revert back to a three piece, as they originally started.
 I know you will probably have a lot of questions but just wanted to say don't fear, this is in no way the end of the Vines!!"
 Nicholls, Heald and Sheridan performed again at Southbound music festival in Perth on 8 January 2012.

 On 16 March 2012, Rosser announced that he had joined Australian rock band Wolfmother, as their new drummer, on the Faster Louder website.
-He also claimed that the band had "broken up," although "Craig [Nicholls] will always write great music in the future and he may choose to carry on under the Vines' name."
+He also claimed that the band had "broken up", although "Craig [Nicholls] will always write great music in the future and he may choose to carry on under the Vines' name."